-The Maxair C5160V1 is sort of a hybrid.
-On the one hand, it is a single-stage compressor, on the other hand, it has a 5 horsepower motor which will put out up to 170 PSI.
+The Campbell Hausfeld XC602100 is sort of a hybrid.
+On the one hand, it is a two-stage compressor, on the other hand, it has a 3.7 horsepower motor which will put out up to 175 PSI.

-While people love their compressors, there are minor complaints such as the use of chap belts on the machine.
+While people love their compressors, there are minor complaints such as noise and vibration produce during the operation.

 How to choose the best stationary air compressor?

 AS indicated, we gave our top stationary air compressor ratings to the Quincy QT-54 followed by the Ingersoll Rand 2340L5.

 They both ranked as the best stationary air compressor because of a number of factors.

 One is that they are both two-stage air compressors.
 A two-stage air compressor will run quieter, cooler, and be more efficient.

 The second is that they have a powerful motor.
 A 3 horsepower motor will not come near the longevity of a 5 horsepower motor.